 Potential new franchise partners are required to submit proposals to us containing site selection, market research and plans, anticipated number of students and potential number of learning centers.
 We have complete discretion in determining whether to accept an applicant as our franchise partner and execute a franchise agreement with them.
 Our franchise partners are responsible for all of the preparations in opening a new school, including site selection and leasing, interior design based upon our standards, installing all necessary equipment, hiring teachers and staff and recruiting students.
-Under the franchise model, our franchise partners purchase course materials and textbooks from us, and follow our standardized management system for franchised learning centers in their classroom instructions, their pricing and subsequent price adjustment, typically reviewed on an annual basis, are subject to our approval and we provide centralized trainings for their teachers and management team.
+Under the franchise model, our franchise partners purchase course materials and textbooks from us, and follow our standardized management system for franchised learning centers in their classroom instructions, their pricing and subsequent price adjustment, typically reviewed on an annual basis, are subject to our approval and we provide centralized training to their teachers and management team.
 We typically do not participate in the day-to-day operations of franchised learning centers.

 We monitor operating results of franchised learning centers.
 Our franchise partners are required to submit to us the statistics of student enrollments in each franchised learning center on a monthly basis.
 We have a franchise management department of around 30 employees who continually monitor operating condition of each franchised learning center.
 Should the operating or financial situation of any franchised learning center deteriorate, our franchise management department may suggest plans for improvement to the franchise partner, and we may decide not to renew the franchise agreement with that franchise partner upon expiration if the situation does not improve.
-In addition, if any franchise partner fails to find a location within two months after signing the franchise agreement, or fails to open a new learning center within four months after signing the franchise agreement.
-As of December 31, 2018, over 39% of our existing franchise partners have operated their franchises for more than five years.
+In addition, if any franchise partner fails to find a location within two months after signing the franchise agreement, or fails to open a new learning center within four months after signing the franchise agreement, we are entitled to terminate the franchise agreement.
+As of December 31, 2019, over 71% of our existing franchise partners have operated their franchises for more than five years.

-Moreover, we are in the process of introducing a centralized online tracking system which all of franchised learning centers are required to install and use.
-It is expected that all franchised learning centers will be equipped with this system by the end of 2019, which will allow us to monitor the financial and operating results of the franchised learning centers in real time.
+Moreover, we have introduced a centralized online tracking system which all of franchised learning centers are required to install and use.
+As of the date of this annual report, a majority of our franchised learning centers have been equipped with this system by the end of 2019, which allows us to monitor the financial and operating results of the franchised learning centers in real time.
+The remaining franchised learning centers are still in the process of implementing the system, which is expected to complete by the end of 2020.